imarc/handbook/frontend.markdown

         </tbody>
     </table>

 ## Media

 ### Video

-When clients host videos on major video providers like YouTube and Vimeo, utilize those providers’ embed codes to display the videos on our sites.
-Wrap these embed codes in an `.embed` div with the associated CSS rules to allow for a responsive implementation:
+Use YouTube/Vimeo embed codes to display the videos.
+For responsive videos, wrap the embed code in a parent and apply appropriate CSS.
+Note that `calc(9 / 16 * 100%)` below corresponds to a 16:9 aspect ratio.
+Modify this as needed.

     .embed {
-        clear: both;
-        height: 0;
-        margin-bottom: 2em;
-        padding-bottom: 56.25%;
         position: relative;
+        width: 100%;
+    }

+    .embed::before {
+        content: '';
+        display: block;
+        padding-bottom: calc(9 / 16 * 100%);
     }

     .embed iframe {